PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 ### Improved: Correlation Analysis

 Correlation Analysis just got better!
-Aside from significantly improving the UI & UX, we've introduced a details option for advanced users looking for deeper understanding of how events and properties contribute to conversion or drop-offs.
-This new detail view will show a complete confusion matrix which shows true positives, true negatives, false negatives and false postives.
+In addition to significantly improving the UI & UX, we've also introduced a details option for advanced users looking for deeper understanding of how events and properties contribute to conversion or drop-offs.
+This new detail view shows a complete confusion matrix which shows true positives, true negatives, false negatives and false positives.
 We've also added a correlation score from `-1.0` to `1.0` to signal how strongly an event or property correlates with conversion or drop-off.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/correlation-matrix.png" alt="Example screenshot: correlation matrix" />